eberkund/resume/resume.md

 *	**Software Developer, Kindred Systems**
 	November 2019 -- Present

-	- Used React and Go

 *	**Software Developer, Clever Devices**
-	October 2017 -- Present
+	October 2017 -- October 2019

 	- Worked in an agile environment with a geographically distributed team
-	- Fixed issues and developed new features using .NET, MS SQL, JavaScript (React)
+	- Fixed issues and developed new features using .NET (C#), MS SQL, JavaScript (React)
-	- Assisted in transforming a large legacy codebase to microservices architecture by evangelicalizing test driven development within my team and deploying new infrastructure to vastly improve continuous integration
+	- Assisted in transforming a large legacy codebase to microservices architecture
+	- Evangelicalized test driven development within my team and deployed new infrastructure to improve CI effectiveness

 *	**Technology Consultant, Objex Unlimited**
 	November 2017 -- Present

 	- Advised the business on technical matters and the direction of future development
 	- Designed system architecture for next generation photogrammetry product
 	- Wrote cross platform client-server software using Rust, Go and gRPC